Create a Stand Out Rugby Resume

-Before you send a resume to a coach, make sure to spellcheck and grammar check.
-Better yet, ask a trusted adult to also look it over just in case you missed something.
+Before you send a resume to a coach, make sure to spell-check and grammar-check.
+Better yet, ask a trusted adult to look it over as well, just in case you missed something.

 1. Contact Info – You would think this does not need to be said, but make sure the contact info you list here is updated and correct!
 Do not list an email you don’t check or a home phone that no one answers.
-This is the first place a college coach will reach out to you so make sure this part is the fastest way someone can get a hold of you.
-That being said –
+This is the first place a college coach will reach out to you, so make sure this part is the fastest way someone can get a hold of you.
+That being said – CHECK YOUR E-MAIL!

-I know most teens rarely check email, but in the professional world, everything runs through
+I know many teens rarely check email, but in the professional world, everything runs through

 email.
 Coaches are not going to text you with their interest; they will email you.
 If you don’t